sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

 Both these methods block the current execution for a duration of `t`.
 If the future completes its execution, they return: `result` returns the actual value of the computation, while `ready` returns a Unit.
 If the future fails to complete within time t, the methods throw a `TimeoutException`.

+`Await` can be used to wait for a future with a specified timeout, e.g.

+    userInput: Future[String] = ...
+    Await.result(userInput, 10 seconds)   // waits for user input for 10 seconds, after which throws a TimeoutException

 #### async and await

 Async and await allow to run some part of the code aynchronously.
 The following code computes asynchronously any future inside the `await` block